bittbridge/bittbridge/README.md

 | Q1 2026 | Public leaderboard and analytics dashboard | 🔜 |
 | Q2 2026 | Expand to multiple currency pairs | 🔜 |
 | Q3 2026 | Introduce backtesting-based scoring | 🔜 |

 ---

+---

+## ⚠️ Disclaimer

+This subnet is developed for research and educational use.

+Forecasts and outputs are provided for informational purposes only and do not constitute financial advice or investment recommendations.

+---